 Many people are confused by the term “Artificial Intelligence” or “AI”.
 Touted as part of Industry 4.0, yet it is also linked with the threat of using automation instead of human workers.
 AI is not hardware but in fact software and not the end to civilization as often portrayed by Hollywood.
-Let’s look at the fundamentals of AI and put them into perspective, enabling us as an industry to accept the opportunities that so-called AI embodies, without being caught up, by the hype.
+Let’s look at the fundamentals of AI and put them into perspective, enabling us as an industry to accept the opportunities that so-called AI embodies, without being caught up, by the hype with artificial intelligence examples.

 What does AI mean to all of us?